evmcnb/quartz/content/snippets/Vocal cord nodules_polyps.md

 Singers disease as caused by excessive + improper use of voice.
-Can also be caused by infection, hypothyroidism + smoking
+Can also be caused by infection, [[Hypothyroidism]] + smoking

 * Nodule nearly always bilateral
 * Polyp 90% unilateral